zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2020/school.md

 Reunion with partial members of 2018 summer volunteer teaching students since Shaoping is going to leave the campus tommorrow.
 ![](./images/group_member.jpg)

+## Climbing
+2020/7/15

+This is the second time I went to TangLang Mountain with my roommate, Pengyang Zhao.
+Usually I went climbing once a time every weak.